AI-comp/SamurAICoding2014/Rule.en.md

 ### Calculation of Total Military Strength

-At the end of the fifth turn and the ninth turn, the total military strength of each daimyo is calculated.
+At the end of the fifth turn and the ninth turn, lords take action to change the total military strength of each daimyo.
-The total military strength of a daimyo is increased by the sum of the force strengths of lords with whom he has the highest intimacy degree among all daimyo minus the sum of those with whom he has the lowest intimacy degree.
+Each lord supports the daimyo with the largest initimacy degree, increasing the daimyo's total military strength by the lord's force strengths, and attacks the daimyo with the smallest initimacy degree, decreasing the daimyo's total military strength by the lord's force strengths.
 When there are more than one daimyo with the highest or the lowest intimacy degree with a lord, the military strength of the lord divided by the number of such daimyo is added to or subtracted from the military strengths of the relevant daimyo.
+The total strength of a daimyo can also take negative values.
 The military strength acquired at the fifth turn is kept afterwards and the military strength acquired at the ninth turn is added to it.

 ## Game Result